What is a breast cyst?

 Another indication that the lump may be a cyst is pain.
 Cancerous breast lumps are seldom painful; cysts often are.
 If you don’t see a doctor right away, and notice during the next several weeks that the lump becomes painful at times (particularly in the days before your period), this is another indication that it’s a cyst, not cancer.

-A. It’s perfectly reasonable to wait a few weeks and see if the lump disappears.
+It’s perfectly reasonable to wait a few weeks and see if the lump you’ve felt disappears.
 If it does, then it was most likely something connected with your menstrual cycle; breast cancer doesn’t come and go in synch with your period.